JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 title: "Web Apps with Python Explained"
 date: 2025-04-07T10:20:21+01:00
 draft: false
-tags: ["Dev","Python"]
+tags: ["Dev","Python","WebApps"]
-description: 'My favourite ways to build web apps with Python.'
+description: 'My favourite ways to build WebApps with Python.'
 url: 'web-apps-with-python'
 ---

+Plain websites are cool.

+But if you would need extra functionality, you will come to the webapp domain.

+As you can imagine, there are many flavours of web apps.

+I first tried [Shiny in R](#shiny-with-r) and then [DASH](#dash), with the trip planner project.W

 ## WebApps